-How to get there: there is free parking available on site.
+How to get there: there is parking available on site which costs around $3-5 for the day.
 The nearest rail stations are Sevenoaks, Dunton Green, and Bat & Ball – all of which have regular services and are an easy walk away.

 Typical activities: bird watching, walking

 WILDLIFE IN sevenoaks

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 Great Crested Grebe – 92% OF WildSide Users (12/13) REPORTED SIGHTINGS

 The great crested grebe is an elegant waterbird with distinctive chestnut and black head plumes (in summer) which are raised during courtship.
 During this courtship display, they rise out of the water and shake their heads.
 Young grebes, which are striped black and white (like humbugs!), are often seen riding on their parents’ backs.
 Grebes are known to readily adopt flooded gravel workings and move to large lakes and reservoirs in the autumn.
 Making the reserve a perfect place to spot them.

 Greylag Goose – 77% OF WildSide Users (10/13) REPORTED SIGHTINGS